Business like school has a GPA.

 - You must maximize revenue opportunities from existing customers

 - You must manage your operations effectively and efficiently to maximize the bottom line

 - You must first meet and then ultimately strive to exceed the expectations of your customers

 - You must recruit and retain talented employees

 - Foster a culture of innovation

 Your people will make or break you.
 Growth is not an option, it’s a business imperative.
-Diversification of client/market/product risk is key to your long term survival.
-The economics of your business model have to work at the end of the day.
+Diversification of client/market/product risk is key to your long-term survival.
+The economics of your business model has to work at the end of the day.
 You must also deliver on your product/service promise and satisfy the needs of your clients or someone else will.
 It truly is this simple.
-If a senior management team or leader of a small organization can stay focused and committed to these five areas, good things will happen – it’s inevitable!
+If a senior management team or leader of a small organization can stay focused and committed to these six areas, good things will happen – it’s inevitable!